isomerpages/psd-goc/_get-started/What's the difference between the tools?.md

 <p>Legacy planning involves documenting your preferences and decisions on
 various matters pertaining to your care, welfare, finances, etc. so that these are known and respected if you lose mental capacity or pass on.</p>
-<p>The four tools work together to address two types of situations.</p>
+<p>Our four tools work together to address two types of situations.</p>
 <p><strong>If you lose mental capacity</strong>
 </p>
 <ul data-tight="true" class="tight">